nhsconnect/ITK-FHIR-Outpatient-Letter/pages/engage/engage_thomas_linacre.md

 ## Example Rendered Instance of Scenario ##

-{% include custom/thomas_linacre.html content="This is a rendered example of the above XML example using an [exemplar stylesheet] created by NHS Digital.
-This style is currently draft and available for use on a AS IS BASIS"%}
+This is a rendered example of the above XML example using an [exemplar stylesheet](https://github.com/nhsconnect/ITK3-FHIR-Documents-Renderer/tree/develop) created by NHS Digital.
+This style is currently draft and available for use on a AS IS BASIS.